Stigmatization and demonization I - being terrorized by the public

 The Uncanny Valley

-This paper (macdorman2005uncannyvalley) highlights a correlation between android resemblance (x-axis) and dependent emotionally positive response or ‘familiarity’ (y-axis).
+A 2005 article (macdorman2005uncannyvalley) highlights a correlation between android resemblance (x-axis) and dependent emotionally positive response or 'familiarity' (y-axis).
 Before you think this is only a theoretical subject - no, after considering Red as the best color to start with, I played with that with my Red Hand project which now escalates to other appearances.
+Roboticists also played with it, they really did.

 Conversely, I find that people not relating to a normal Uncanny Curve may have a perception that is off.
 Those be people that tend to label events, associations, feelings, meanings and significances seriously differently than I would.
 There are a number of reasons why that may be but most importantly, their view will not be relevant to my and our reality.